Epiglottitis is characterized by inflammation and swelling of your epiglottis. It’s a potentially life-threatening illness.

-Untreated, the epiglottis can block the airway completely.
+If epiglottitis is untreated, it can block your airway completely.
 This can lead to bluish discoloration of your skin due to lack of oxygen.
 This is a critical condition and requires immediate medical attention.
-If you suspect epiglottitis, contact your doctor immediately.
+If you suspect epiglottitis, seek medical attention immediately.

-- X-rays of the throat and chest to view the severity of the inflammation and infection
+- X-rays of your throat and chest to view the severity of the inflammation and infection

 - throat and blood cultures to determine the cause of infection, such as bacteria or a virus

 - intravenous fluids for nutrition and hydration until you’re able to swallow again

-- antibiotics to get rid of a bacterial infection
+- antibiotics to treat a known or suspected bacterial infection

 - anti-inflammatory medication, such as corticosteroids, to reduce the swelling in your throat

-In most cases, if you seek immediate medical attention, you can expect a full recovery.
+If you seek immediate medical attention, you can expect a full recovery in most cases.

-You can help reduce the risk of developing epiglottitis by following these recommendations:
+You can help reduce the risk of getting epiglottitis by doing several things.

-- Children should receive three to four doses of the Hib vaccine starting at 2 months of age.
-Typically, doses are administered at 2 months, 4 months, and 6 months.
-A booster may be given to your child between 12 and 15 months.
+Children should receive two to three doses of the Hib vaccine starting at 2 months of age.
+Typically, children receive a dose when they are 2 months, 4 months, and 6 months old.
+Your child will likely also receive a booster between 12 and 15 months old.